Rat-Rig/MainsailOS/docs/boards/fysetc/spider-11.md

 Make sure your board is connected to the Pi (USB-C on the Spider, USB-A on the Pi).
 Connect with SSH (putty) to the Pi (login pi, password raspberry if you did not change the defaults).

+Fysetc provide instructions on installing Klipper here: https://github.com/FYSETC/FYSETC-SPIDER#42-Klipper but here is the sequence that worked for the author.

 Put a jumper between 3.3V and BT0 on the Spider.

 ![Fysetc Spider V1.1 BT0 Jumper](_media/BTO-jumper.png)